FairyTaleBliss/UnifieldBBS/README.md

 CLI installed and must preserve its CAW profile directory so the agent TSS node can continue signing after pairing.
 On Windows the local flow uses WSL; a Linux deployment uses the native CLI.

+The CAW pairing executor is stateful.
+A public deployment must persist `~/.cobo-agentic-wallet/profiles` and keep the generated TSS node processes running.
+A stateless serverless runtime such as a default Vercel function is not sufficient for this flow.

 Optional Windows override: